OOI-RCA-APL/ceres/docs/deployment.md

 Paths are relative to the configuration file, and Ceres creates none of the directories along them.
 Create `local/` before the first run, or the engine stops on a database it cannot open.

+### Environment Files

+Every `ceres` command reads a `.env` file from the project directory into its environment before doing anything else, and the engine and its components inherit the result.
+Variables already set in the real environment win over the file.
+The background service runs from the project directory, so the file applies there the same way.

+Use it for values your drivers read from the environment, and keep it out of version control when it carries credentials.

 ## Validating Configuration

 Before starting the service, validate your configuration.